APLMOOC/APLMOOC/docs/course/ch7/part3.md

 !!! abstract "This part will cover"

     - Tradfns
-    - The branch operator
-    - If, else if, else
+    - If statements
-    - For, while
+    - Branch

 ---